 Our stories fall into four categories, each focusing on a different aspect of our work: original features, laboratory articles, university articles, and research highlights.
-We've compiled the five most popular articles of each type over the course of the year.
+We've compiled the five most popular articles of each type published in 2018.

 Original Feature Articles

 The Office of Science's Communications and Public Affairs team's original feature articles provide perspectives on our work that readers will find nowhere else.
-Longform feature articles provide big picture views of major research topics, from quark-gluon plasma to permafrost.
+Longform feature articles provide big picture views of major research topics, from earth systems modeling to high energy physics.
 Profiles of user facility directors and National Science Bowl alumni put a personal spin on some of our nation's greatest resources.

 Top five original feature articles: